Please consult Is There Life After Calculus? for assistance in selecting an appropriate course. Course descriptions are included below.

 MATH 4280 - Introduction to Partial Differential Equations

-Spring 2025.
+Spring 2027.
 4 credits.
 Student option grading.

-Topics are selected from first-order quasilinear equations, classification of second-order equations, with emphasis on maximum principles, existence, uniqueness, stability, Fourier series methods.
+Topics are selected from first-order quasilinear equations, classification of second-order equations, with emphasis on maximum principles, existence, uniqueness, stability, and Fourier series methods.
 Additional topics as time permits.
+Students will be expected to be comfortable writing proofs.
+More experience with proofs may be gained by first taking a 3000-level MATH course.

 MATH 4310 - Linear Algebra

-Fall 2024, Spring 2025.
+Fall 2026, Spring 2027.
 4 credits.
 Student option grading.

 Introduction to linear algebra, including the study of vector spaces, linear transformations, matrices, and systems of linear equations.
-Additional topics are quadratic forms and inner product spaces, canonical forms for various classes of matrices and linear transformations.
+Additional topics include quadratic forms and inner product spaces, canonical forms for various classes of matrices and linear transformations.
+Students will be expected to be comfortable writing proofs.
+More experience with proofs may be gained by first taking a 3000-level MATH course.
+Undergraduates who plan to attend graduate school in mathematics should take MATH 4330 instead of MATH 4310.

 MATH 4330 - Honors Linear Algebra

-Fall 2024.
+Fall 2026.
 4 credits.
 Student option grading.

 Honors version of a course in advanced linear algebra, which treats the subject from an abstract and axiomatic viewpoint.
-Topics include vector spaces, linear transformations, polynomials, determinants, tensor and wedge products, canonical forms, inner product spaces and bilinear forms.
+Topics include vector spaces, linear transformations, polynomials, determinants, tensor and wedge products, canonical forms, inner product spaces, and bilinear forms.
 Emphasis is on understanding the theory of linear algebra; homework and exams include at least as many proofs as computational problems.
+Strong proficiency in writing proofs is expected.
+More experience with proofs may be gained by first taking a 3000-level MATH course.
+MATH 4330-MATH 4340 is recommended for undergraduates who plan to attend graduate school in mathematics.
+For a less theoretical course that covers approximately the same subject matter as MATH 4330, see MATH 4310.

 MATH 4340 - Honors Introduction to Algebra

-Spring 2025.
+Spring 2027.
 4 credits.
 Student option grading.

 Honors version of a course in abstract algebra, which treats the subject from an abstract and axiomatic viewpoint, including universal mapping properties.
 Topics include groups, groups acting on sets, Sylow theorems; rings, Euclidean domains, factorization, structure theorem of finitely generated modules over a principal ideal domain; fields, root adjunction, finite fields, introduction to Galois theory.
 The course emphasizes understanding the theory with proofs in both homework and exams.
+MATH 4330-MATH 4340 is recommended for undergraduates who plan to attend graduate school in mathematics.
+For a less theoretical course that covers subject matter similar to MATH 4340, see MATH 3340.

 MATH 4370 - Computational Algebra

-Fall 2024.
+Fall 2026.
 3 credits.
 Student option grading.

 Introduction to algebraic geometry and computational algebra.
-In this course, students learn how to compute a Gröbner basis for polynomials in many variables.
+Students will learn how to compute a Gröbner basis for polynomials in many variables.
 Covers the following applications: solving systems of polynomial equations in many variables, solving diophantine equations in many variables, 3-colorable graphs, and integer programming.
 Such applications arise, for example, in computer science, engineering, economics, and physics.
+Students will be expected to be comfortable writing proofs.
+More experience with proofs may be gained by first taking a 3000-level MATH course.

 MATH 4410 - Introduction to Combinatorics I

-Fall 2024.
+Fall 2026.
 4 credits.
 Student option grading.

-Combinatorics is the study of discrete structures that arise in a variety of areas, in particular in other areas of mathematics, computer science and many areas of application.
-Central concerns are often to count objects having a particular property (for example, trees) or to prove that certain structures exist (for example, matchings of all vertices in a graph).
-The first semester of this sequence covers some basic questions in graph theory, including extremal graph theory (how large must a graph be before one is guaranteed to have a certain subgraph) and Ramsey theory (which shows that large enough objects are forced to have structure).
-Variations on matching theory are discussed, including theorems of Dilworth, Hall, König and Birkhoff, and an introduction to network flow theory.
-Methods of enumeration (inclusion/exclusion, Möbius inversion and generating functions) are introduced and applied to the problems of counting permutations, partitions and triangulations.
+Combinatorics studies discrete structures arising in mathematics, computer science, and many areas of application.
+Key topics include counting objects with specific properties (e.g., trees) and proving the existence of structures (e.g., matchings of all vertices in a graph).
+We cover basic questions in graph theory, including extremal graph theory (how large a graph must be to have a certain subgraph) and Ramsey theory (large objects are forced to have structure).
+An introduction to network flow theory and variations on matching theory, including theorems of Dilworth, Hall, König, and Birkhoff, are discussed.
+Methods of enumeration (inclusion/exclusion, Möbius inversion, and generating functions) are applied to problems of counting permutations, partitions, and triangulations.
+Students will be expected to be comfortable writing proofs.
+More experience with proofs may be gained by first taking a 3000-level MATH course.

-MATH 4420 - [Introduction to Combinatorics II]
+MATH 4420 - Introduction to Combinatorics II

-Spring.
-Not offered: 2024-2025.
-Next offered: 2025-2026.
+Not offered 2026-2027.
+Expected Spring 2027.
 4 credits.
 Student option grading.

 Continuation of MATH 4410, although formally independent of the material covered there.
 The emphasis here is the study of certain combinatorial structures, such as Latin squares and combinatorial designs (which are of use in statistical experimental design), classical finite geometries and combinatorial geometries (also known as matroids, which arise in many areas from algebra and geometry through discrete optimization theory).
-There is an introduction to partially ordered sets and lattices, including general Möbius inversion and its application, as well as the Polya theory of counting in the presence of symmetries.
+We introduce partially ordered sets and lattices, including general Möbius inversion and its application, as well as the Polya theory of counting in the presence of symmetries.
+Students will be expected to be comfortable writing proofs.
+More experience with proofs may be gained by first taking a 3000-level MATH course.

 MATH 4500 - Matrix Groups

-Spring 2025.
+Spring 2027.
 4 credits.
 Student option grading.

-Prerequisite: a semester of linear algebra (MATH 2210, MATH 2230, MATH 2310, or MATH 2940) and a semester of multivariable calculus (MATH 2220, MATH 2240, or MATH 1920), or equivalent.
-Students will be expected to be comfortable writing proofs.
-More experience with proofs may be gained by first taking a 3000-level MATH course.
+Prerequisites: a semester of linear algebra (MATH 2210, MATH 2230, MATH 2310, or MATH 2940) and a semester of multivariable calculus (MATH 2220, MATH 2240, or MATH 1920), or equivalent.

-An introduction to a topic that is central to mathematics and important in physics and engineering.
-The objects of study are certain classes of matrices, such as orthogonal, unitary, or symplectic matrices.
-These classes have both algebraic structure (groups) and geometric/topological structure (manifolds).
-Thus the course will be a mixture of algebra and geometry/topology, with a little analysis as well.
-The topics will include Lie algebras (which are an extension of the notion of vector multiplication in three-dimensional space), the exponential mapping (a generalization of the exponential function of calculus), and representation theory (which studies the different ways in which groups can be represented by matrices).
+Matrix groups are central to mathematics and important in physics and engineering.
+The objects of study are classes of matrices (e.g., orthogonal, unitary, or symplectic) with both algebraic (groups) and geometric/topological (manifolds) structure.
+Thus the course is a mixture of algebra, geometry/topology, and a little analysis.
+Topics include Lie algebras (an extension of the notion of vector multiplication in three-dimensional space), the exponential mapping (a generalization of the exponential function of calculus), and representation theory (which studies different ways groups can be represented by matrices).
 Concrete examples will be emphasized.
 Background not included in the prerequisites will be developed as needed.
+Students will be expected to be comfortable writing proofs.
+More experience with proofs may be gained by first taking a 3000-level MATH course.

-Fall.
-Not offered: 2024-2025.
-Next offered: 2025-2026.
+Not offered 2026-2027.
+Expected Fall 2027.
 4 credits.
 Student option grading.

 An introduction to projective, hyperbolic, and spherical geometry and their modern applications.
 The course will be divided into short modules with an emphasis on participation, discovery, and student projects and presentations.
 In addition to proving theorems, students will have the opportunity to make, build, 3D print, or program something related to the course material as a project component.
-We will cover classical theorems and techniques (e.g. stereographic projection and conics), and also see how classical geometry is used in and relates to other areas of mathematics (e.g. topology, via Euler characteristic) and in applications such as computer vision, networks, or architectural drawing.
+We will cover classical theorems and techniques (e.g., stereographic projection and conics) and see how classical geometry is used in and relates to other areas of mathematics (e.g., topology, via Euler characteristic) and applications such as computer vision, networks, or architectural drawing.
+Students will be expected to be comfortable writing proofs.
+More experience with proofs may be gained by first taking a 3000-level MATH course.

 MATH 4530 - Introduction to Topology

-Fall 2024.
+Fall 2026.
 4 credits.
 Student option grading.

 Topology may be described briefly as qualitative geometry.
 This course begins with basic point-set topology, including connectedness, compactness, and metric spaces.
 Later topics may include the classification of surfaces (such as the Klein bottle and Möbius band), elementary knot theory, or the fundamental group and covering spaces.
+Students will be expected to be comfortable writing proofs.
+More experience with proofs may be gained by first taking a 3000-level MATH course.

 MATH 4540 - Introduction to Differential Geometry

-Spring 2025.
+Spring 2027.
 4 credits.
 Student option grading.

-Prerequisite: a semester of linear algebra (MATH 2210, MATH 2230, MATH 2310, or MATH 2940) and a semester of multivariable calculus (MATH 2220, MATH 2240, or MATH 1920), or equivalent.
-Students will be expected to be comfortable writing proofs.
-More experience with proofs may be gained by first taking a 3000-level MATH course.
+Prerequisites: a semester of linear algebra (MATH 2210, MATH 2230, MATH 2310, or MATH 2940) and a semester of multivariable calculus (MATH 2220, MATH 2240, or MATH 1920), or equivalent.

 Differential geometry involves using calculus to study geometric concepts such as curvature and geodesics.
 This introductory course focuses on the differential geometry of curves and surfaces.
 It may also touch upon the higher-dimensional generalizations, Riemannian manifolds, which underlie the study of general relativity.
+Students will be expected to be comfortable writing proofs.
+More experience with proofs may be gained by first taking a 3000-level MATH course.

 MATH 4710 - Basic Probability

-Fall 2024, Spring 2025.
+Fall 2026, Spring 2027.
 4 credits.
 Student option grading.

-Prerequisite: MATH 1110-MATH 1120, or equivalent.
 Recommended prerequisite: MATH 1920, MATH 2220, or equivalent.

-MATH 4720 - Statistics
+MATH 4720 - Theory of Statistics

 MATH 4740 - Stochastic Processes

-Spring 2025.
+Spring 2027.
 4 credits.
 Student option grading.

 MATH 4810 - Mathematical Logic